mlcommons/medperf/docs/workflow.md

 ## Step 3.
 Register Dataset

-Data Providers that want to be part of the benchmark can [register their own datasets, prepare them, and associate them](getting_started/data_owner_demo.md) with the benchmark.
+Data Owners that want to be part of the benchmark can [register their own datasets, prepare them, and associate them](getting_started/data_owner_demo.md) with the benchmark.
 A dataset will be prepared using the benchmark's Data Preparator MLCube and the dataset's **metadata** is registered within the MedPerf server.

 | ![flow_preparation.gif](images/flow_preparation_association_folders.PNG) |
 |:--:|
 | *Data Preparation* |

-The data provider then can request to participate in the benchmark with their dataset.
+The data owner then can request to participate in the benchmark with their dataset.
 Requesting the association will run the benchmark's reference workflow to assure the compatibility of the prepared dataset structure with the workflow.
 Once the association request is approved by the Benchmark Committee, then the dataset becomes a part of the benchmark.

 ![](./images/dataset_preparation_association.png)